splash-networks/admin-panel-doc/docs/portals/aruba-instant-on.md

 ## Instant On Portal Settings

 Login to your account on the [HPE Instant On cloud](https://portal.instant-on.hpe.com/) and select the site on which you want to apply guest portal.
+Create a new Network of type `Guest`.
+In Network Options enable `Guest Portal`.

 ![Aruba Guest Network](../assets/images/aruba-create-network.png)